 Mobel Yummies Restaurant

 Imagine a world where browsing and ordering meals was no longer a source of stress, but an enjoyable experience.
 That's the vision behind this app.
-It aims to transform how users interact with food, offering a stress-free and delicious journey from selection to delivery.
+I aimed to offer a stress-free and delicious journey from selection to delivery.

 Here, I'll share how I helped the restaurant adapt to market demands, expanding its reach and boosting sales.